 I long to see.

-The final section, and last eight lines, of this piece follow the pattern set out by the previous two.
+The final section, and last eight lines, of ‘A Hope Carol‘, follow the pattern set out by the previous two.
 The liminality of the moment is further emphasized as the speaker states that what is to come might happen “Today or may be not today.”
-The events or event she is waiting for might come “Tonight or not tonight.”
+The events or events she is waiting for might come “Tonight or not tonight.”
 The exact nature of her future is unknown to her, as it should be.
 She is at peace with this fact and is actually relishes the beauty of her unknowing.

 The final lines describe how at the end of all of this hoping, listening, and waiting, she “shall see” the desires of her heart that she longs “to see.”
 All her waiting will have been worthwhile.